ReinhardZeiser/JupyterCodeParser/README.md

 Simple module to extract/run code written in a Jupyter Notebook.

 **Usecase:**
-- extracting code after prototyping in Jupyter, suing *# omit cell* to only extract necessary code
+- extracting code after prototyping in Jupyter, using *# omit cell* to only extract necessary code

 ## parse_ipynb
 Parses code from Jupyter file (\*.ipynb) and writes it to outputfile.